-The Straw That Breaks the Camel’s Back: “LMHR (Lean Mass Hyper Responder)”
+The Straw That Breaks the Camel’s Back

-Case Presentation:
+Case Presentation

-A 63 year old recently retired first responder is brought in by life flight helicopter from a nearby ski mountain after suffering out-of-hospital cardiac arrest while skiing with his wife.
+A 63-year-old recently retired first responder is brought in by life flight helicopter from a nearby ski mountain after suffering out-of-hospital cardiac arrest while skiing with his wife.
 Fortunately, a Ski Patrol witnessed the event and performed outstanding bystander CPR and he was able to be intubated and taken directly to the cath lab where he was found to have severe diffuse 3-vessel coronary artery disease.

 He spent a few days in the ICU and was able to be extubated, neurologically intact (no brain damage).

-Given the severe and diffuse nature of his disease, a 5-vessel bypass operation was recommended along with intense medical management, to include high intensity statins and more.
+Given the severe and diffuse nature of his disease, a 5-vessel bypass operation was recommended along with intense medical management, to include high-intensity statins and more.

 He was eager to undergo the bypass operation but adamantly refused to take statins.
 His wife supported him in this stance, declaring "we don't take statins in our family!"